A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Qiqing Wang, Chaopeng Tan and Longhao Yan for fruitful discussions.
+The authors would like to thank Qiqing Wang, Chaopeng Tan, Longhao Yan, and other colleagues in the ITVS lab for fruitful discussions.
 This study was supported by the Singapore Ministry of Education (MOE) under its Academic Research Fund Tier 1 (A-8000404-01-00).
 This article solely reflects the opinions and conclusions of its authors and not Singapore MOE or any other entity.